This post may contain affiliate links. Please read our disclosure policy.

 Tracing kindergarten sight words gives children a chance to engage with the words in a new and different way.
 By combining multiple learning styles in one lesson, kids are more likely to learn and recall their sight words.
 Here are a couple of methods for creating kindergarten sight words to trace.

-Rainbow Writing: At the beginning of the school year, have students trace the sight words in three different colors.
+- Rainbow Writing: At the beginning of the school year, have students trace the sight words in three different colors.
 This repetition helps them develop motor memory while also solidifying the spelling of the word.
-As the school year progresses, have students write the words on their own in three colors.
+As the school year progresses, have students write the words independently in three colors.
 They can overlap the colors or write them three separate times.

 Technology has made even the youngest students digitally savvy.
 If you have access to a computer or tablet and a printer, have your students type their kindergarten sight words and print them out.

 Kids love working in word processing programs and learning how to type.
-They can print the words out in different colors, fonts, and sizes.
-Use the sight words that they printed out to decorate the room or as part of their reading folder.
+They can print the words in different colors, fonts, and sizes.
+Use the sight words they printed to decorate the room or as part of their reading folder.

-If you minimize the size of the page, you could even use their printed words as kindergarten sight word flash cards!
+If you minimize the page size, you could even use their printed words as Kindergarten sight word flashcards!

-Learning sight words is important, but kids need to learn how to identify those words in sentences.
+Learning sight words are important, but kids need to learn how to identify those words in sentences.

-Not only can they trace and write the word, but they are then able to pick it out amidst other words.
+Not only can they trace and write the word, but they can pick it out amidst other words.
 This is an important skill as they continue to develop their reading abilities.

-Since kindergarteners have limited reading vocabularies, make the sentences as uncomplicated as possible.
-Even three-word sentences give students the opportunity to practice finding and identifying the sight words.
-If you want to make it more challenging, put a couple of sight words in each sentence!
+Since kindergarteners have a limited reading vocabulary, make the sentences as uncomplicated as possible.
+Even three-word sentences allow students to practice finding and identifying sight words.
+If you want to make it more challenging, add a couple of sight words in each sentence!

 Kindergarten sight words are basic words that are seen the most frequently in grade-level books.
-Many of the words are hard to illustrate, because of their simplicity.
-One way to create flashcards of kindergarten sight words with pictures is to have students decorate them or come up with an illustration that helps them remember the word.
+Many of the words are hard to illustrate because of their simplicity.
+One way to create flashcards of kindergarten sight words with pictures is to have students decorate them or create an illustration that helps them remember the word.

 Learning is always more effective when it’s turned into a game!
 Here are some of our favorite sight word games and apps.

-Sight Word Hopscotch: Draw a hopscotch board on the sidewalk with chalk and write different sight words in each square.
-As your child hops from square to square, have him call out the sight word he’s jumping too.
+- Sight Word Hopscotch: Draw a hopscotch board on the sidewalk with chalk and write different sight words in each square.
+As your child hops from square to square, have him call out the sight word he’s jumping to.

-Sight Word Water Balloon Smash: Fill water balloons up and write sight words on each balloon in permanent marker.
+- Sight Word Water Balloon Smash: Fill water balloons and write sight words on each balloon in a permanent marker.
 On the sidewalk, write the sight words in chalk.
 Have your child choose a balloon, match it to the word on the sidewalk, and smash it on the chalked word.
-Not only is it a lot of fun, it’s a great way to stay cool.
+Not only is it a lot of fun, but it’s also a great way to stay cool.